hager-gamal-bayoumi/multithreaded-word-count/README.md

 # Multithreaded Word Count

 ## Project Overview
-This project is a Java application that counts the number of words in a large text file using multithreading.
+This project is a python application that counts the number of words in a large text file using multithreading.

 The program divides the file into smaller parts and assigns each part to a separate thread.
 Each thread processes its portion of the text and counts the words.
 Finally, the results from all threads are combined to produce the total word count.

 ## Objectives
-- Demonstrate the concept of multithreading in Java.
+- Demonstrate the concept of multithreading .
 - Process large text files efficiently.
 - Compare single-threaded and multithreaded performance.